Fredavv88/Cloud-project-1/README.md

 * my IP address

 Machines within the network can only be accessed by each other.
-The DVWA 1, DVWA 2 and DVWA 4 VMs send traffic to the Elk server.
+The VM's 2 + 3 send traffic to the Elk server.

 A summary of the access policies in place can be found in the table below.